jibingl/CCNA-CCNP/Frames-802.3-802.11.md

 +-------+--------+------------+------------+------------+--------+------------+-------+---------+------------------+----------+
 ```
 **Frame Control**: Provide info about type and subtype.
 There are three types:
  - _Management_: Beacon, Probe request & response, Authentication, and Association request & response.
+Those msg used for connection process between wireless devices and APs.
- - -Control-: Controll access to the medium (radio frequency).
+ - _Control_: Controll access to the medium (radio frequency).
 Like RTS (Request to Send), CTS (Clear to Send), and ACK.
  - _Data_: Actual data packets.

 **Duration/ID**: Depending on message type, it can be the time dedicatedly used by the channel to transmit the frame, or identifier for the association.